ChrstphrHll/npc_gen/students/Meira Nuvian.md

 # Meira Nuvian
 ---
 ### Description
-- Half-Elf Ranger from Beleriand
+- Half-Elf Ranger from Qualnis
 - 3rd year Assault student in Burk
-- short frizzy black hair that's plain, Gray eyes, and Dark Tan skin
+- shoulder length wavy strawberry blond hair that's plain, Gray eyes, and Dark Tan skin
 - Is Well-bred and Disconcerting, and has Compassion as their ideal

 ### Organizations